 Why is SEO for Electricians Important

 Eventually, everyone needs an electrician.
-In 2022, there are a lot more people working from home, putting additional wear and tare on their homes leading to increaced need for electrical services.
+As we approach 2023, there are a lot more people working from home, putting additional wear and tear on their homes leading to an increased need for electrical services.
 Those seeking out electrical services need to be able to quickly and easily find you.
 SEO for electricians allows you to position your electrical business right in front of potential clients looking for your electrical services.

 Google spends a great deal of time and resources to learn and understand what makes a web page high quality.
 SEO for electricians consists of recommendations from Google on how to improve your website.
 These improvements make your website easier for searchers to find.
 When SEO is properly implemented, we ensure a high-quality experience for the potential clients viewing your website.
 As Google recognizes these changes, your website will rank better, attracting more visitors.

 Google updates its algorithm as often as 10-15 times per week.
 These updates impact who ranks where in the search results.
 It is of the utmost importance to stay aware of and ahead of these algorithm updates to avoid losing visibility and position.
 Moz publishes an up-to-date log of Google’s algorithm updates.

 - Increases the number of visitors to your website

 Enter your domain name, and we will do a completely FREE SEO Video Audit valued at $199